-Bountiful Blessings Grow from Painful Losses
+Bountiful Blessings from Painful Losses

 I want peace.
 I want happiness.
 Please, please tell me how.
 The happy life movement tears through the philosophies of the world.
 Survival has become a given; now we want to survive with a smile.
 No fears, we live in the age of capitalism; you want happiness, someone will gladly sell it to you.
 The billion-dollar-happiness industry has medicine men standing in line to sell you the magic potion that will cure your souls.
 Wellness programs flood Amazon, Barnes and Noble and the internet to save us from monotony, promising to catapult experience to new heights.
 Are we being played?
 Does this push of positivity exceed what human experience can provide?
 Perhaps, life does offer more.
 Something simple but beautiful.

 The benefits of a glowing attitude can’t be simply dismissed.
 But not everything under the positive-thinking umbrella is proven fact.
 Many motivational thoughts, books, and programs lack substance.
 They give people what they want to hear (willing to pay for) but fail to acknowledge reality, ignoring facts and alienating followers of scientifically supported theories.
 These false prophets of positivity reject the bitter experiences of existence as the mere choices of weak minds.

 Positive-thinking consists of more than dream boards and motivational speakers—off-shoots of positive thinking.
 Positive-thinking feels good.
 We rather think of the pot of gold than the difficult journey.
 From an internal perspective, thinking wonderful thoughts and believing everything is wonderful is aesthetic, numbing the mind to some harsh realities.

-Not everything that happens has a blessed reason; the child would fare better if the drunk-driver never prematurely robbed her of her mother.
+Not everything that happens has a blessed reason; the orphan girl would have fared better if the drunk-driver never prematurely took her mother, robbing the child of the loving tenderness that contributes to secure attachment throughout life.
 The limited income senior would enjoy more comfort with affordable health care.
 Life sometimes benefits one group while looting from another.
 Nevertheless, it feels good believing the universe magically fulfills our deepest desires.

-With preparation, we mediate the future, avoid some nasties, and survive with more gusto than those tip-toeing through life in a blind bliss."
+With preparation, we mediate the future, avoid some nasties, and survive with more gusto than those tip-toeing through life in a blind bliss.

 Many enterprising authors, motivational speakers and mega church preachers use positive-thinking to attract followers.
 The masses love deception.
 Fanciful thinking fills arenas, sells books (t-shirts, coffee mugs, etc..), motivates employees, and creates hope.
 But positive-thinking, the fanatical kind, ignores reality, by providing an escape from the fret of working through the snags and hitches of existence.
 In healthy doses (moderated by reality), positive-thinking motivates; but with too much, we chase unrealistic, unachievable dreams.

-When we believe success is guaranteed, we often take our foot off the accelerator; the unplanned obstacles, we conveniently ignored, then overwhelm and discourage.
+When we believe success is guaranteed, we often take our foot off the accelerator; the unplanned obstacles, we conveniently ignored, surprise us, overwhelm and then discourage.
 Notable changes to our lives require work, patience and skillful efforts—a positive attitude may help.
 The process of change stimulates discomforts—fears, vulnerabilities, shame.